Amanbasnet08/Sault-Github101/README.md

 # Sault-Github101
-This repository was created for a group assignment, with members : Aman Basnet, Pratik Gyawali and SIta Neupane
+This repository was created for a group assignment, with members : Aman Basnet, Pratik Gyawali and Sita Neupane.